euclidesdry/monorepo/README.md

 # Monorepo

-Learning more about how to set a monorepo environment
+Learning more about how to set a monorepo environment with Mobile, Web, and Mobile Workspaces